KuldeepSahoo917/mern-ecommerce/README.md

 docker compose down --rmi all
 ```

-> ⚠️ Use `--rmi all` only when you want to remove the Docker images as well.
+> Use `--rmi all` only when you want to remove the Docker images as well.

 ---

 # ☁️ AWS EC2 Deployment

-## 20. Connect to the EC2 Instance
+# 1.Connect to the EC2 Instance

 Connect to your Ubuntu EC2 instance using SSH.